Support matrix for VMware discovery

 Azure Migrate appliance requirements

-Azure Migrate uses the Azure Migrate appliance for discovery and assessment.
-You can deploy the appliance as a server in your VMware environment using a VMware Open Virtualization Appliance (OVA) template that's imported into vCenter Server or by using a PowerShell script.
+Azure Migrate and Modernize uses the Azure Migrate appliance for discovery and assessment.
+You can deploy the appliance as a server in your VMware environment by using a VMware Open Virtualization Appliance template imported into vCenter Server.
+You can also use a PowerShell script.
 Learn more about appliance requirements for VMware.

 Here are more requirements for the appliance: